-Generation Model Period Characteristics Author First generation innovation (1G) Technology push (the 1950s - mid- 1960s) Innovation emerged with new, technologically advanced products and production processes.
-The products were pushed to the market. generation innovation (2G) or need pull (The find- 1960s - early- 1970s) market/customer needs, which required a technological response.
-Third generation innovation (3G) Coupling model (The early 1970s - mid- 1980s) In this generation, the defining feature of innovation was the combination of push and pull models, which were complementary.
-(Rothwell, 1994) Fourth generation innovation (4G) Integrated model (The early 1980s- early 1990s) In this generation, the coupling model was improved by deriving information and knowledge from business networks and supply chains.
-Fifth generation innovation (5G) System integration and networking model The 1990s This generation developed an integrated model with an emphasis on continuous improvement, flexibility, and speed of development.
-Sixth Focus on intangible resources In this generation, the model of innovation focuses on intangibles resources as the main source of value.
+Generation ion Model Period Characteristics Author First generation innovation (1G) Technology push (the 1950s - mid- 1960s) Innovation emerged with new, technologically advanced products and production processes.
+The products were pushed to the market.
+Second generation innovation (2G) Market pull or need pull (The mid- 1960s - early- 1970s) Innovation shifted to market/customer needs, which required a technological response.
+Third generation innovation (3G)Coupling model(T) 19Fourth generation innovation (4G)Integrated model(T) 19 (The early 1970s - mid- 1980s) 970s - feature of innovation was the id- combination of push and pull (The early 1980s- early 1990s) In this generation, the coupling model was improved by deriving information and knowledge from business networks and supply chains.
+The 1990s This generation developed an integrated model with an emphasis on continuous improvement, flexibility, and speed of development.
+Focus on intangible resources In this generation, the model of innovation focuses on intangibles resources as the main source of value.
 (Chaminade and Roberts, 2002) generation innovation (6G) 'Innovative milieux' The 2000s Innovation is viewed based on environmental circumstances and geographical factors.
 (Marinova and Phillimore, 2003) Innovation network The sixth phase of innovation is network integration.
 (BoehmandFredericks,2010)